largecats/blog/_posts/2020-09-21-collect-log-in-spark-cluster-mode.md

         then
             echo "Log collection failed.
-Waiting for retry..." return 2 # unlimited retry if spark job finished, because in this case it must have stdout/stderr log in the driver container else
+Waiting for retry..." return 2 # unlimited retry if spark job finished, because in this case it must have stdout/stderr log in the driver container
+            # Note: retry is only truly unlimited if there is no error, the process will still terminate upon exception, e.g., YARN's log size limit error
+        else
             if [[ ! ${status} =~ "Log Aggregation Status : SUCCEEDED" ]] # log aggregation did not succeed
             then